- Video: 3 Months Old Baby Milestones

 Three Month Old Milestone Chart

-Here is a 3 month-old baby milestones chart to give you a glimpse of what’s happened so far and what to look forward to.
+Here is the 3-month-old baby milestones chart to give you a glimpse of what’s happened so far and what to look forward to.

 |Achieved Milestones||Emerging Milestones|